 These individual treacle tarts make the ideal dessert or afternoon treat.
 Made with golden syrup and breadcrumbs, they are wonderfully sticky and moreish.
 All the more decadent when drizzled with a little double cream!

-- On a lightly-floured surface, divide the pastry into 6 equal pieces.
+- On a lightly floured surface, divide the pastry into 6 equal pieces.
 Roll each one into a ball.
 Taking one piece at a time, roll out thinly until the pastry is large enough to cover the base and sides of a tin.
 Press down well, and prick the base all over with a fork.
 Repeat with the remaining pastry balls.
-Chill for 30 minutes.
+Chill for 30 mins.

 - Heat the oven to gas 6, 200°C, fan 180°C. Heat a baking tray in the oven.

 - For the filling, warm the golden syrup a little in a pan until runny.
 Add the lemon zest and juice and the breadcrumbs.
 Mix well, then divide between the pastry cases.

 - Bake for 15 mins, reduce the heat to gas 4, 180°C, fan 160°C and cook for a further 15 mins, until the pastry is pale golden and the filling is set.
 Serve warm or cool.